PhilTIG/BarcodePackaging/Reference/Barcode_Optimise.md

 - Document all changes made for easy rollback if needed
 - Test rollback procedures during development

+### **⚠️ CRITICAL WEBSOCKET REMINDER FOR PHASES 4-6**
+**Before implementing any WebSocket optimizations, search the entire codebase for:**
+- References to `putAsideItems` table in WebSocket messages
+- WebSocket handlers that query the unused table
+- Client-side WebSocket consumers expecting `putAsideItems` data
+- Any polling mechanisms that fetch from the redundant table

+**If found, these MUST be removed/updated to use `scanEvents` approach before proceeding with WebSocket optimizations.**

 ## Success Validation

 ### After Phase 1-3:
 - [ ] TypeScript compiles with zero errors
 - [ ] Database schema is clean and non-redundant
 - [ ] API endpoints are optimized and documented
+- [ ] Put Aside consolidation completed successfully

 ### After Phase 4-6:
 - [ ] WebSocket updates work without API polling
 - [ ] Component re-renders are minimized
 - [ ] Performance stats update in real-time
+- [ ] No references to `putAsideItems` table in WebSocket code

 ### After Phase 7-9:
 - [ ] Database queries are optimized
 - [ ] Code is well-organized and maintainable
 - [ ] System passes all performance and reliability tests
+- [ ] Put Aside functionality maintains 100% reliability

 This plan provides a systematic approach to optimizing the barcode scanning system while maintaining reliability and functionality throughout the process.
+High-risk Phase 2 worker assignment tasks have been deferred until after WebSocket optimizations are complete.